Inca Jungle to Machu Picchu, Peru.

 Highlights of today: We will appreciate the landscape, scenery and wildlife.
 Looking different wild fruits along the way like: banana, avocado, passion fruit, coffee, etc.

-This is the most important day of the tour—the day that we arrive at one of the 7 Wonders of the World.
-Our last day of the tour begins very early in the morning in order to be able to watch the sunrise over the Incan citadel of Machu Picchu.
+Finally, the great day arrive to visit this incredible Seven World Wonder, Our last day of the tour begins very early in the morning in order to be able to watch the sunrise over the Incan citadel of Machu Picchu.
 We begin the ascent from Aguas Calientes to Machu Picchu at 4:30 AM, with the option of hiking the 1,500 Incan steps following the trail of 5km/3miles up to the Inca site.
 Once inside the park, your tour guide will provide a 2-hour tour of this magic place and visit the most important temples within the ancient city.
-Afterwards, you will be free to explore Machu Picchu by yourself and maybe even hike Huayna Picchu or Machu Picchu Mountain (previous reservations are needed two months in advance, plus a fee of $35).
+Afterwards, you will be free to explore Machu Picchu by your own and maybe even hike Huayna Picchu or Machu Picchu Mountain (previous reservations are needed two months in advance, plus a fee of $70).
 (There are only 400 entrance tickets per day to climb these two mountains.)
 On your own time, you will need to return to Aguas Calientes (by the trail or bus; this is optional) in order to take a return train to Ollantaytambo and finally a bus towards Cusco, which will drop you off at the hotel where we picked you up the first day.

 Inclusions